 -My review of Maya Dusenbery’s book “Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick.
 WARNING: Do NOT open this book before you have taken your blood pressure meds!

--My own book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, 2017), in which I wrote much more about the cardiology gender gap; order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press.
-Use their code HTWN to save 20% off the list price when you order.
+-My own book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press), in which I wrote much more about the cardiology gender gap; order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher (use their code HTWN to save 30% off the list price).